New extension pontoon at Barbican Landing Stage, Plymouth in Devon

 Charles Weston-Baker, Chair of the Cattewater Harbour Commissioners Board, comments: “For over 150 years Cattewater has worked hard to support its stakeholders and invest in projects that help support them.
 I am delighted that, following the success of the first extension to support charter vessels and tripping boats, this new extension provides our commercial fleet with somewhere to tie up when they are waiting for the lock gates or to go to sea.”

-“By creating dedicated, safe and efficient berthing for the inshore fleet, Cattewater Harbour Commissioners are helping support the long-term sustainability and resilience of local fishing businesses,” says Paul Errington, Acting Director of Finance and Resources at the MMO
+“By creating dedicated, safe and efficient berthing for the inshore fleet, Cattewater Harbour Commissioners are helping support the long-term sustainability and resilience of local fishing businesses,” adds Paul Errington, Acting Director of Finance and Resources at the MMO.

 Quotes sourced from Fishing News story on 17 April 2026.